genkernel Command: Tutorial & Examples

 sudo genkernel all

-To build a kernel and open the menu-based configuration tool:
+To open the menu-based configuration interface before building:

 sudo genkernel --menuconfig all

-To build a kernel using the existing configuration:
+To build using the existing kernel configuration without changes:

 sudo genkernel --oldconfig all

-When you run genkernel, you will see output similar to the following:
+When running genkernel, the output resembles the following:

 * Gentoo Linux Genkernel; Version 4.1.2